Penetration Testing

 What is Pen Testing?

-According to the National Institute of Standards and Technology (NIST), pen testing is defined as “security testing in which assessors mimic real-world attacks to identify methods for circumventing the security features of an application, system, or network.”
+According to the National Institute of Standards and Technology (NIST), pen testing is defined as “security testing in which assessors mimic real-world attacks to identify methods for circumventing the security features of an application, system, or network (known as network penetration testing).”

 In other words, pen testing is a simulated cyberattack carried out by an authorized third party (known as pen testers) who tests and evaluates the security vulnerabilities of a target organization’s computer systems, networks, and application infrastructure.

-Human pen testers attempt to find vulnerabilities and exploit them using various tools and manual procedures.
-Pen testers execute a variety of tests designed to exploit known vulnerabilities and leverage misconfigurations in software and security controls.
+Human pen testers attempt to find vulnerabilities and exploit them using various penetration testing tools and manual procedures.
+Penetration testers execute a variety of network, system and application security testing designed to exploit known vulnerabilities and leverage misconfigurations in software and security controls.
 Their goal is to identify real-world security weaknesses in an organization’s security posture that an attacker can exploit.
 Pen testers often mimic the behaviors of real threat actors by using techniques such as social engineering.
 Once these security weaknesses are identified, they can be prioritized for remediation.
 Pen testing is an iterative process, and over time, it helps reduce the risk of a successful cyberattack.

 The Phases of a Pen Test